 10. Being judged

 Like being misunderstood, being judged always feels terrible.
-And being judged can be extra painful for empaths.
+Being judged is one of the lesser-talked-about triggers for empaths.

 Protect yourself: Clear communication is always helpful.
 Advocate for yourself and speak your truth.
 Sometimes, a person has their mind made up, in which case it’s more difficult.
 Still, you can do your best to be clear about the truth.